HaitongWang/HaitongWang.github.io/index.md

 For GUI, I can just get an empty tkinter with menu bar.

-Finally, I know I will get no mark on this assessment, but I will try to fix all these problems and get the agent-based model during the holiday.
+Finally, I know I will get no mark on this assessment, but I will try to fix all these problems and get the agent-based model and assessment 2 during the holiday.